Your Optical Sorter Expert Since 2001

 The air filters then quickly open up and remove any substantial defects in the compressed air.

-This helps increase the accuracy of the sorting as well as extend the machine’s lifetime.
+This helps to increase the accuracy of the sorting as well as extend the machine’s lifetime.

 3.2.
 Belt-type Color Sorter